Nearly a mile of frontage on Susan Creek and nearly a mile of frontage on US-31.

-Land Description: Outstanding wildlife habitat provided by a mix of habitat types including wet meadows, black ash swamp, cedar thickets, ponds, and hardwoods.
-An old railroad grade goes along southeast portion.
+Excellent wildlife habitat provided by a mix of habitat types, including wet meadows, black ash swamp, cedar thickets, ponds, and hardwoods.
+An old railroad grade goes along the southeast portion.
 The preserve lies adjacent to the 55-acre preserve owned and managed by the Little Traverse Bay Bands of Odawa Indians.

-Trails: A small parking area and 2.37 miles of trails with adjacent natural area.
+A small parking area and 2.37 miles of trails with an adjacent natural area.
 A winter-only ski loop adds a mile.

-Directions: Four miles east of Charlevoix city limits and 11 miles west of Petoskey’s intersection of US-31and US-131, the entrance to Susan Creek is .6 miles southwest of Big Rock Road (the entrance to the Big Rock Restoration Site).
+Four miles east of Charlevoix city limits and 11 miles west of Petoskey’s intersection of US-31and US-131, the entrance to Susan Creek is 0.6 miles southwest of Big Rock Road (the access to the Big Rock Restoration Site).
 The preserve runs across from the Little Traverse Wheelway.
-A new parking area was constructed in Spring, 2016.
+A new parking area was constructed in Spring 2016.